moby/moby/docs/reference/run.md

 can give access from one container to another (or from a container to a volume mounted on the host).

-The `container-dir` must always be an absolute path such as `/src/docs`.
+The `container-dest` must always be an absolute path such as `/src/docs`.
-The `host-dir` can either be an absolute path or a `name` value.
+The `host-src` can either be an absolute path or a `name` value.
 If you supply an absolute path for the `host-dir`, Docker bind-mounts to the path you specify.
 If you supply a `name`, Docker creates a named volume by that `name`.